RaivoKoot/Video-Dataset-Loading-Pytorch/EPIC-KITCHENS-100/README.md

 # Using EPIC-KITCHENS-100
-This directory contains helpers to use the [EPIC-KITCHENS-100](https://epic-kitchens.github.io/2021) dataset with this repository's VideoFrameDataset dataloader.
+This directory contains pre-made annotation files to use the [EPIC-KITCHENS-100](https://epic-kitchens.github.io/2021) dataset with this repository's VideoFrameDataset dataloader.
+The two `.txt` files in this directory are the training and validation annotation files that you can use for EPIC-KITCHENS-100 with VideoFrameDataset.
+That's it!
+Reading `(1) Dataset Overview` below can also help you understand the EPIC-KITCHENS-100 files.

+If you need/want to recreate these processed annotation files yourself, read the rest of this README below.

 ### 1. Dataset Overview
 When you download the EPIC-KITCHENS-100 dataset, it comes in the following format: